xiamaz/json-coder/README.md

-# jsonify: Quickly serialize and deserialize python to json objects
+# json-coder: Quickly serialize and deserialize python to json objects